 The party organiser, Rodrigo Simms' cousin, Selina Simms, also believes he is innocent.

 She said: "We were very close like brother and sister, practically lived together.
-My cousin would never do that to me."'Right to fight'
+My cousin would never do that to me."

 The solicitor representing the men, Errol Robinson, said they did not receive a fair trial because a key witness was anonymous.